ProtoGit/jquery.push/README.md

 ### POST

-To avoid any overly complex argument swapping for POST requests, an extra method is defined for sending the request as POST:
+To avoid any overly complex argument swapping for POST requests, an extra method is defined for sending the request as a POST:

     $.postPush('/foo', {...}, '#bar');